 The document is also available for review at:

-The Sonoma County Water Agency (Water Agency) has developed a proposal to reduce flooding on Green Valley Road west of Graton by removing sediment from the adjacent Green Valley Creek and restoring the creek banks with native vegetation.
-Pursuant to the California Environmental Quality Act, the Water Agency released a Draft Initial Study and Negative Declaration (IS/ND) for the project on June 22.
+Sonoma Water has developed a proposal to reduce flooding on Green Valley Road west of Graton by removing sediment from the adjacent Green Valley Creek and restoring the creek banks with native vegetation.
+Pursuant to the California Environmental Quality Act, Sonoma Water released a Draft Initial Study and Negative Declaration (IS/ND) for the project on June 22.
 The public is invited to provide comment on the project before July 24.

 Green Valley Creek experiences recurring flooding, leading to extended road closures or hazardous driving conditions on Green Valley Road, stranded fish and wildlife species, and damage to the roadway and adjacent farmland.
 In recent years, flooding has become worse, lasting longer, causing more damage, and occurring with greater frequency.
 The proposed project would excavate and maintain channels in the creek and install native plants along the banks to reduce flooding of Green Valley Road and nearby properties and improve aquatic habitat.
 The project is expected to be implemented in fall 2018.
 Annual dry season maintenance would occur as needed for five years.